- The Sector is a military compass used as a calculating instrument.

 Mordente wrote a single page treatise devoted to Daniele Barbaro on the operation of a new compass, devised in 1554, in Venice in 1567 (Modo di trovare con l’astrolabio, o quadrante, o altro istromento, oltre gradi, intieri, I minuti, et secondi, et ognaltra particella).

-Thomas Hood, a British mathematician, is frequently credited with the invention or the Italian mathematician and astronomer Galileo Galilei.
+Thomas Hood, a British mathematician who published a book about the device in 1598, is frequently credited with the invention or the Italian mathematician and astronomer Galileo Galilei.
 With the help of his instrument-maker Marc’Antonio Mazzoleni, Galileo created more than 100 copies of his military compass design and trained students in its use between 1595 and 1598.
 Galileo is undoubtedly the most famous of the credited inventors, and earlier studies usually attributed their invention to him.

 Sector: How It Worked